 - Chocolate – This recipe uses both chocolate chips and unsweetened baking chocolate squares for a perfectly rich cocoa flavor.

 - Caramel – You can use the caramel baking bits like I did, or substitute unwrapped soft caramel candies.
+Or use some of our homemade caramel instead.

 - Heavy cream – A splash of this things the chocolate mixture without sacrificing the rich taste.